- How we work

 Supply chains are the movement of materials as they flow from their source to the end customer.
-In the wind and marine renewable sectors these include the manufacture, transport and installation of wind turbines, wave and tidal devices, and supporting infrastructure such as foundations and cables.
-Our interactive map illustrates the locations of organisations recently active in the wind and marine renewables industry.
+In the wind & marine sectors these include the manufacture, transport and installation of wind turbines, wave and tidal devices, and supporting infrastructure such as foundations and cables.

 The challenges faced in securing cost efficient, reliable and sustainable supply chains differ according to the maturity of the energy technology and the size of the UK’s deployment ambition.